-By: Michael Solomon & Steve Williams
+By: Michael L. Solomon and Steven M. Williams

 Each year in Pennsylvania brings a new promise of property tax reform from the State legislature and each year Commonwealth residents waiting for relief are sadly disappointed.
 Meanwhile, in some jurisdictions across the state, property values remain stagnant or have actually lost value.
 Aside from the inevitable frustration with the legislature, is there anything you can do?
 Just waiting around for tax relief has real monetary consequences.
 Every property owner in the Commonwealth is entitled to an annual appeal of their property assessment through the real estate tax assessment appeal hearing process.
 Knowing the value of your property, your tax liability and whether you can reduce your tax burden is as critical as managing any other area of your investment portfolio.

 Real estate taxes are levied on every parcel of land in the Commonwealth.
 Each of Pennsylvania’s sixty-seven counties defines its own system to digest and assess its taxes upon properties.
 Typically, real estate taxes include a municipality tax, a county tax and a local school district tax—of which the latter is generally the most costly of the three.
 Municipality and county taxes are issued annually.
 Bills for these taxes typically are issued in February of each year and are payable without penalty on or before May 31st of each year.
 School taxes are generally issued in July or August and are payable without penalty on or before October or November of each year.
 In some jurisdictions, payment is permitted in monthly or quarterly installments.
 Others require a lump sum tax payment but allow a discount if paid within the first two months of issuance.